EvEng/news/README.md

    - Applying text mining to detect opinions on climate change: Maria and Emily

 # Presentation on Apr 23
-   - Self-organizing maps and applications in geospatial data: Lindsey
+   - Self-organizing maps and applications in geospatial data: Linsey

 ## Presentation Apr 16
   - Image Processing: Ethan
   - Tanner: D3